Bollinger Bands helps you find the best stocks to buy today, every day on demand.

 I generically call these “spikes” or “wicks”.

-The spikes or big wicks on candles typically show that price has moved in one direction then has moved in the other direction.
+The spikes or big wicks on candles typically show that price has moved in one direction and then has moved in the other direction.

 Depending on the magnitude of these turnarounds “spikes” are most often classed as rejections, bounces, reversals and a host of other names to express the same event.